lionirdeadman/lionirdeadman.github.io/content/2020-11-01-I-miss-you-my-friends.md

 Sorry...
 I don't think I can find you.
 I am so sorry that I lost you.

 I hope to find you.
 For those who are still beside me, please hold me close.

+[^1]: That game is [Growtopia](https://growtopiagame.com/), not entirely sure why I was cryptic about it when I wrote this.